codr7/cidk/README.md

 ```

 ### Intro
-Welcome to cidk!<br/>
-This project aims to implement an interpreter dev kit with integrated assembler in C++.
+cidk is an interpreter devkit with integrated assembler written in C++.

 ### Setup
 cidk requires CMake and a C++17 compiler to build.